tulatorres/STACKS/README.md

 - This step takes a set of short-read sequences as input and aligns them into exactly-matching stacks (aka, putative alleles)
 - It then forms a set of putative loci and detect SNPs at each locus using max likelihood framework
 - General Notes for Step 2:
->> SH added a loop to find all the fiels with pattern AR in the fastq.gz file
+	- SH added a loop to find all the fiels with pattern AR in the fastq.gz file
->> Add an array to the SBATCH setting (#SBATCH --array=1-N), where N = total number of samples
+	- Add an array to the SBATCH setting (#SBATCH --array=1-N), where N = total number of samples
->>>> All samples will be processed in pipeline at the same time
+		- All samples will be processed in pipeline at the same time
->>>> Faster and more efficient this way
+		- Faster and more efficient this way
->> Bash indexing starts with 0, so to ensure the samples align, we add a -1 to each ID (line 41 in code)
+	- Bash indexing starts with 0, so to ensure the samples align, we add a -1 to each ID (line 41 in code)
->> to check if we're calling the correct sample names, we can enter an salloc session in Bash/Beartooth:
+	- to check if we're calling the correct sample names, we can enter an salloc session in Bash/Beartooth:

->>>> example of running an salloc session and getting onto a node:
+Example of running an salloc session and getting onto a node:
 ```{r}
 salloc --account=rarity_landscapegenetics --time=2:00:00 --mem=20G
 ```

->>>> If you forget how to enter an salloc session, you can always search in Bash using history
+If you forget how to enter an salloc session, you can always search in Bash using history

 ```{r}
 history | grep salloc
 ```

->>>> The above code in bash will call all the times you've run an salloc session and what you entered for memory, time, etc.
+The above code in bash will call all the times you've run an salloc session and what you entered for memory, time, etc.

 ### 3. Creating the catalog for each species using **cstacks** ####
 See **3_cstacks_XXXX.slurm**, where XXXX = each species, in [scripts](https://github.com/tulatorres/STACKS/tree/5a5ff6a77b05e6e3fe0e1903cc5ea962e7351ef3/scripts) folder for slurm code